SIGAR: Roadside anti-IED devices never installed, increased risk to troops, asks Gen. Allen for "immediate" action

 Sopko became the new SIGAR in July and has pledged to step up both full investigations and other smaller tools of his trade, like partnering with prosecutors earlier, as the U.S. tries to ensure that civilian projects endure as the military draws down.

-has learned that the SIGAR investigation officially began in August after a tip from inside the military.
+UPDATE: The E-Ring has learned that the SIGAR investigation officially began in August after a tip from inside the military.
 A SIGAR official who was not authorized to name the contractor in question because the criminal investigation is ongoing said the contract in question is a $361,680 award from February 2011 to provide about 125 of the culvert denial systems, which the official described as “basically metal grates.”

 “It’s pretty rare,” the official said, to put out a public safety alert in mid-investigation, especially during a criminal investigation before issuing any indictments, underscoring the seriousness of the allegations and concern for troop safety.